HMS Negro (1916)

 HMS Negro was an Admiralty M-class destroyer of the Royal Navy.
-She was built by Palmers and launched 8 March 1916, but was sunk after colliding with HMS Hoste in the North Sea on 21 December 1916; depth charges from Hoste exploded and blew out Negro's hull plating.
+She was built by Palmers at Jarrow, Tyneside and launched 8 March 1916, but was sunk after colliding with HMS Hoste in the North Sea on 21 December 1916; depth charges from Hoste exploded and blew out Negro's hull plating.
 The ship was the second Royal Navy warship to bear the name Negro with the first being the 1813 Negro, ex-Niger.

 Description

 The Admiralty M class were improved and faster versions of the preceding Laforey-class destroyer.
 They displaced 971 LT.
 The ships had an overall length of 273 ft 4 in, a beam of 26 ft 8 in and a draught of 9 ft 8 in.
 They were powered by three Parsons direct-drive steam turbines, each driving one propeller shaft, using steam provided by four Yarrow boilers.
 The turbines developed a total of 25000 shp and gave a maximum speed of 34 kn.
 The ships carried a maximum of 237 LT of fuel oil that gave them a range of 2100 nmi at 15 kn.
 The ships' complement was 76 officers and ratings.

 The ships were armed with three single QF 4 in Mark IV guns and two QF 1.5-pounder (37 mm) anti-aircraft guns.
 These latter guns were later replaced by a pair of QF 2-pounder (40 mm) "pom-pom" anti-aircraft guns.
 The ships were also fitted with two above water twin mounts for 21 in torpedoes.